hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="entitywritebyid"></a>
 # **EntityWriteByID**
-> void EntityWriteByID (string id, EntityWriteByIDRequest entityWriteByIDRequest)
+> void EntityWriteByID (EntityWriteByIDRequest entityWriteByIDRequest, string id, TimeSpan? wrapTTL = null)

 Update, read or delete an entity using entity ID